kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 their own Namespaces can do so securely.
 The Cluster Operator achieves this by deploying dedicated PolicyServers for their needs.
 Policies from teams will only be deployable against the allowed PolicyServer(s).
-Namespaced policies will only access the allowed context-aware capabilities offered by their PolicyServer(s).
+Namespaced policies will only access the allowed host capabilities offered by their PolicyServer(s).

 ### User story \#2